 Around this time we started considering the Beluga Drop Hose developed by Agrotop (Germany) and distributed by Greenleaf Technologies (USA).
 Originally designed to apply neonicotinoids in canola, we found that the stiff-but-flexible hose did not tend to deflect or sway during an application.
 Further, their unique low-profile nozzle body had less potential to cause mechanical damage or otherwise snag in dense canopies.
 Unlike homemade drop pipes or other commercial solutions such as the Y-Drop with 360 Undercover, the Belugas were lightweight, simple to install/remove, and did not need a break-away section to prevent damage.

-In 2021 we initiated a multi-year trial with the Beluga drop hose system in Port Rowan, Ontario.
+In 2021 we initiated a four-year trial with the Beluga drop hose system in Port Rowan, Ontario.
 Our objective was to evaluate return-on-investment based on yield using two pesticide regimes.
 Treatments were established for conventional overhead technology, directed applications (i.e. the Beluga) and unsprayed checks.

 Construction and Installation